Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

 ## Purpose

-This Website was created for the sole purpose of completing the second Milestone Project for the Code Institute's Full Stack Developer course.
-It was built using the knowledge gained from the HTML, CSS, User Centric Design, JavaScript Fundamentals and Interactive Frontend Development modules.
+This website was based on an assignment for the Code Institute's Full Stack Developer course.
+For our second Milestone Project we were tasked with the creation of a game using JavaScript.
+The game was created based on information provided in the HTML, CSS, User Centric Design, JavaScript Fundamentals and Interactive Frontend Development modules.
 A full list of technologies used can be found in the [technologies](#Technologies) section of this document.

 ## Table of Contents
 * [User Experience Design (UX)](#User-Experience-Design)